Use image description to generate alt text and visual summaries from images.

 Common failure scenarios include:

-• The input image file can’t be read due to file system permissions, path errors, or unsupported image formats
+• The input image can’t be read due to path, permission, or format issues

-• Image data too large or corrupted, preventing proper encoding and transmission
+• Image data is too large or corrupted

 Conclusion